VNAZZARENO/MMA707/README.md

 - **Heatmaps:** Visual representations showing how different rebalancing and rolling frequencies affect the strategy's performance.
 Optimal parameters are those that maximize the final portfolio value while minimizing costs.

 - **Cumulative Fees and Delta Drift:** Provide insights into the costs incurred and the effectiveness of maintaining a delta-neutral portfolio over time.

 ---

-## Results

-*Note: Include sample results or summaries here if available.*

----